 Step 2 of 3 – Extract the .deb packages

-The downloaded file is a compressed .tar.gz archive.
-In case you want to learn more on these extensions: tar, gzip.
-To extract this juicy archive, open the “Downloads” directory.
+.tar.gz filename extension.
+In case you want to learn more on these extensions, please follow these links: tar, gzip.
+To extract these juicy archives, open the “Downloads” directory.
 Look for a file named:

-right-click on it and select “extract here “.
+Then, right-click on the file name and select “extract here “.
 Repeat the extraction process for all language packs.
 The .tar.gz archive(s) can now be deleted.

 Step 3 of 3 – Install .deb packages